 We know that it is difficult to be away from your loved one for an extended period of time.
 We encourage you to write letters, text, call, email, skype, facetime, email photos or use other electronic means to continue to communicate to your loved one.
 These small gestures have a tremendous impact on our residents!

 Questions continue to be ask regarding mass testing for the coronavirus.

 We want you to know that we share your desire to keep our residents and staff as safe as possible during this time.
 We are continuing to conduct weekly surveillance and exposure testing.

-Rest assured that protecting our state’s skilled nursing facility residents is a priority for Gov. Cooper and other North Carolina health care officials.
-The federal and state government is assisting facilities with making testing more readily available.
+Rest assured that protecting our state’s skilled nursing facility residents is a priority for North Carolina health care officials.

 Thank you for your thoughts, patience and support as we navigate through these unprecedented times.